Application Guidelines for 2015 Overseas

 d) A copy of the applicant’s passport, insurance card and birth certificate

 e) A 1½ inch photo taken within six months of the date of submission adhered to the application form

 f) Personal Data Consent Form and personal essay

-g) Unofficial transcript (including all cumulative grades from the institute(s) of your highest level of education)and have your school mail an official transcript.
+g) Unofficial transcript (including all cumulative grades from the institute(s) of your highest level of education).

 * For the duration of the program, the sponsors will pay for the meals, accommodations and group transportation in Taiwan.
 The sponsors will also provide NT$4,000,000 travel insurance and NT$400,000 medical insurance.